Philmont, New York: Sites of interest

 The High Falls Conservation Area, a 47 acre property in the village, with access from the town of Claverack, is owned and managed by the Columbia Land Conservancy.
 High Falls, Columbia County's highest waterfall, cascades 150 ft before culminating in a large pool.
 The water flows southwest, then northwest by Claverack Creek, until eventually reaching the Hudson River.

 The village is part of the Taconic Hills Central School District.

+Summit Lake, a 36 acre lake in walking distance of Philmont's Main Street.
+It was created in the 1800s by George Philip as a reservoir for factories and mills which operated downstream from the lake.
+The lake is proximate to Agawamuck Creek, a state- and federally protected trout stream which feeds into the Hudson River, which flows south to New York City and empties into the Atlantic Ocean.
+Summit Lake is home to hundreds of native species of birds, butterflies, flowers, trees, and plants, including wood ducks, brown trout, largemouth bass, dragonflies, dozens of species of native trees, flowers, water plants, and animals of conservation concern such as bald eagles, monarch butterflies, and two species of endangered bats.

+Old Summit Knitting Mill, grown from the original George Philip mill.